owenwilderfox/JobPlacementDashboard/README.md

 ![](3651.PNG)

 ### Create Controllers for JPMeetupGroups and JPOutsideContacts with Scaffolded Views
+This story asked me to create new controllers for JPMeetUps and JPOutsideContacts with scaffolded views.

 ### Edit DeleteConfirmed Method on the JPStudentController: Deletion of JPStudent Also Deletes Associated JPChecklist

 ![](3562.PNG)